Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 Canned corn can be used, as well, though it’s very much my third option.
 I only use it when I don’t have any corn on the cob or frozen corn available.

-Why did my cucumbers use their crispness?
+Why did my cucumbers lose their crispness?

 This can happen if cucumbers are left to sit for too long!
 This happens faster after they’ve been taken out of the refrigerator and sliced, so I’ll usually wait to slice them until I’m nearly ready to add them to the salad.

-I’ve stored it for about a day or so and now there’s some water pooled on the bottom of the bowl!
+I’ve stored it for about a day or so, and now there’s some water pooled on the bottom of the bowl!
 Why is this?

 This is actually fairly common in corn and cucumber salad that was made ahead!
 It can help to wait until you’re ready to serve it before adding the salt because it can draw out the water in the corn and cucumbers.
 It can also be mitigated by reducing or eliminating the salt and using the salad within two days of making it.